antimof/UxPlay/README.txt

 Mirror protocol introduced in iOS 12; client devices running iOS/iPadOS 12 or later are supported, as is a (nonfree) Windows-based AirPlay-client software emulator, AirMyPC.
-Older (32-bit) client devices that can only run iOS 9.3 or iOS 10.3 are currently only partially supported by UxPlay: reports indicate that screen-mirroring video works, but a so-far not-understood protocol difference means the audio stream is not correctly decrypted.
+Older (32-bit) client devices that can only run iOS 9.3 or iOS 10.3 are currently partially supported by UxPlay: reports indicate that screen-mirroring video works, audio is a work in progess.
 (Details of what is publically known about Apple's AirPlay2 protocol can be found [here](https://github.com/SteeBono/airplayreceiver/wiki/AirPlay2-Protocol) and [here](https://emanuelecozzi.net/docs/airplay2)).